Equivalent weighting: Measuring music consumption

 Filtering and exclusions

-All equivalents measure on-demand, official content only.
-Before applying the below formulas, we exclude programmed streams, interactive streams and UGC.
+Billboard and Luminate equivalents measure on-demand, official content only.
+Before applying our formulas, we exclude ineligible activities and content types, i.e. programmed streams and UGC.

 Ad-supported and premium streams are weighted differently.